troclaux/notes/aws.md

 ## Kinesis

-> fully managed service that allows you to collect, process and analyze real-time streaming data
+> fully-managed service that allows you to collect, process and analyze real-time streaming data

+- streaming data: data that arrives continuously and in small chunks
 - unlimited scalability
 - cloud-native service: proprietary protocol from aws